Rose Lamberti is a student with a strong interest in women's rights.

-In America, a thick history of racism is ingrained into what we see as the American identity.
+In the United States, a thick history of racism is ingrained into the American identity.
 The Civil War has influenced the way Americans treat one another and the government policies put into place based on race since the war.
-Racism is definitely not something of the past, and ignorance is only letting racism continue to be fuelled into this American identity, but Americans have the power to change that.
+Racism is definitely not something of the past, and ignorance is only letting racism continue to be fuelled into this American identity.
+But Americans have the power to change that.

 The Union, led by Lincoln, brought the states back together through battle.
 The Confederate states rejoined the Union, reconstruction began, and the United States was “united” once again.
 Although, the United States may have rid of slavery, African Americans soon realized that freedom was not equality and racism continued to remain a reality for people of colour in American society.